cleinias/inC/Working-Notes-and-Progress.md

 - Ending with repeat crescendo and diminuendo and instruments' randomly dropping off

+### Phase 5 - Add some spatialization

-### Phase 5 - Explore live performance interaction with algorithm
+### Phase 6 - Explore live performance interaction with algorithm

-### Phase 6 - Add minimal GUI to control performance at run time
+### Phase 7 - Add minimal GUI to control performance at run time